Entrepreneur Fund membership

-If you are in salaried employment and your entrepreneurial activities are part-time, you should join an employee fund.
+If you are in salaried employment and your entrepreneurial activities are part-time, you should join a wage-earner’s fund.

 You can join the Entrepreneur Fund by filling in the membership application form online.
 Your membership comes into effect from the date of filling in the membership form unless a later starting date is chosen.
 By paying the first membership fee, you confirm your membership in Entrepreneur Fund.

 A new member must pay the membership fee from the beginning of the month during which they have joined the fund.
 The membership fee is deductible in personal taxation.